-We're required by law to provide a local welfare provision scheme.
+We're required by law to manage corporate debt.
 This is detailed in legislation and guidance including:

 We're allowed to process personal and sensitive data for the following reasons under the General Data Protection Regulation (GDPR) Articles and the Data Protection Act:

 - For a public task or statutory function